Emanem/skyrim-pm/README.md

 ## Status

 Currently does basic unpacking of compressed mods and should install and manage dynamic choices within each archive.
 Does not support inter-packages/mods references.
-As of now it doesn't lookup the Skyrim `Data` directory, and will output files/directories into `./Data`, hence you want to run it from main *Skyrim SE* install directory.
+If not specifying option `-s` (or `--sse-data`) it will try to lookup the Skyrim SE `Data` directory (otherwise in case of failure will output files/directories into `./Data` hence in such cases you want to run _skyrim-pm_ from wihtin `Skyrim Special Edition` directory).

 ## How to build